Download and print the PDF or find the accessible version below:

 A number of risk factors are present, including some high-risk factors.
 Risk is likely to continue if risk management is not initiated/increased.

-The likelihood of a serious outcome is not high.
-However, the impact of risk from the perpetrator is affecting the victim survivor’s day-to-day functioning.
+The likelihood of serious injury or death is not high.
+However, the impact of risk from the person using violence is affecting the victim survivor/s’ day-to-day functioning.

 A number of high-risk factors are present.

-Frequency or severity of risk factors may have changed/ escalated.
+Frequency or severity of risk factors may have changed or escalated.

-Serious outcomes may have occurred from current violence and it is indicated further serious outcomes from the use of violence by the perpetrator is likely and may be imminent.
+Serious outcomes may have occurred from current violence and it is indicated further serious outcomes from the use of violence are likely, and there may be imminent threat to the life of the victim survivor, themselves or the community.

-Immediate risk management is required to lessen the level of risk or prevent a serious outcome from the identified threat posed by the perpetrator.
+Immediate risk management is required to lessen the level of risk or prevent a serious outcome from the identified threat presented by the person using violence.
 Statutory and non-statutory service responses are required and coordinated and collaborative risk management and action planning may be required.

 In addition to serious risk, as outlined above: